Small Business Funding

 Business owner reviewing a tax notice with a calculator and laptop at a desk - business funding to pay a tax bill

 Business funding to pay a tax bill is about speed and avoiding a bigger problem: covering an income, sales, or payroll tax bill before penalties, interest, or a lien pile on.
 Working capital funding and a line of credit are the usual fits because they fund fast.
-The Broker Shop is a funding broker, not a lender - one 2-minute application gets you matched to the lenders whose guidelines you meet so you can compare the strongest offers.
+The Broker Shop is a funding broker, not a funder - one 2-minute application gets you matched to the funders whose guidelines you meet so you can compare the strongest offers.

 What kind of funding do you need to pay a tax bill?